-- 12-bit ADC with 12 input channels and with multiple internal and external trigger inputs and sample rates of up to 5.0 MS/s.
-The ADC supports two independent conversion sequences. - Integrated temperature sensor connected to the ADC.
+- ◆ 12-bit ADC with 12 input channels and with multiple internal and external trigger inputs and sample rates of up to 5.0 MSamples/sec.
+The ADC supports two independent conversion sequences. - ◆ Integrated temperature sensor connected to the ADC. - DMIC subsystem including a dual-channel PDM microphone interface, flexible decimators, 16 entry FIFOs, optional DC locking, hardware voice activity detection, and the option to stream the processed output data to IS.

-Timers
+Timers:

-- Three standard general purpose timers/counters, four of which support up to 4 capture inputs and 4 compare outputs, PWM mode, and external count input.
-Specific timer events can be selected to generate DMA requests. - One SCTimer/PWM (SCT) 8 input and 8 output functions (including capture and match).
-Inputs and outputs can be routed to/from external pins and internally to/from selected peripherals.
-Internally, the SCT supports 10 captures/matches, 10 events and 10 states. - ◆ 32-bit Real-time clock (RTC) with 1 s resolution running in the always-on power domain.
-A timer in the RTC can be used for wake-up from all low power modes including deep power-down, with 1 ms resolution. - Multiple-channel multi-rate 24-bit timer (MRT) for repetitive interrupt generation at up to four programmable, fixed rates. - Windowed Watchdog timer (WWDT). - Ultra-low power Micro-tick Timer, running from the Watchdog oscillator, that can be used to wake up the device from most low power modes.
+- Five 32-bit standard general purpose timers/counters, four of which support up to four capture inputs and four compare outputs, PWM mode, and external count input.
+Specific timer events can be selected to generate DMA requests.
+The fifth timer does not have external pin connections and may be used for internal timing operations. - One SCTimer/PWM with eight input and eight output functions (including capture and match).
+Inputs and outputs can be routed to or from external pins and internally to or from selected peripherals.
+Internally, the SCTimer/PWM supports ten captures/matches, ten events, and ten states. - ◆ 32-bit Real-time clock (RTC) with 1 s resolution running in the always-on power domain.
+A timer in the RTC can be used for wake-up from all low power modes including deep power-down, with 1 ms resolution. - Multiple-channel multi-rate 24-bit timer (MRT) for repetitive interrupt generation at up to four programmable, fixed rates. - Windowed Watchdog Timer (WWDT).